 - Kannur Beach: Because they are simply gorgeous!

 That sums up our family trip to Kerala.
-I have added sources and places that we visited and that I genuinely appreciate.
+I’ve added sources to places we visited.
+Oh, I’m thankful I visited them!

 Other travel articles you may like: